This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Another male gamete cell combines with polar cell bodies found in the center of the embryo sac to create the endosperm tissue material providing food and energy for the embryo’s proper development.
 This endosperm is the seed produced by the plant.

 If you are growing your plants indoors, you must serve as the ‘bee’ to help them pollinate.
-They need a gentle touch with a delicate and soft painter’s brush on the petals to help them pollinate and produce fruit, which is actually the process I have written about called manual pollination.
+They need a gentle touch with a delicate and soft painter’s brush on the petals to help them pollinate and produce fruit, the process I have written about called manual pollination.
 Feel free to check it out here.

 However, one can also use some breeze from a high-power fan for indoor plants.